Front-end Developer (.NET Core Angular JavaScript) - Midrand - R720k per annum at e-Merge IT Recruitment - IT-Online

 - Cloud services

-Reference Number for this position is TRA53987 which is a Permanent position based in Midrand, Johannesburg offering a cost to company salary of R720k per annum negotiable on experience and ability.
-Contact Tarryn on [Email Address Removed] or call her on [Phone Number Removed]; to discuss this and other opportunities.
+Reference Number for this position is DB53987 which is a Permanent position based in Midrand offering a cost to company salary of R720k per annum negotiable on experience and ability.
+Contact Darryn on [Email Address Removed] or call her on [Phone Number Removed]; to discuss this and other opportunities.

 Are you ready for a change of scenery?
 The e-Merge IT recruitment is a specialist niche recruitment agency.
 We offer our candidates options so that we can successfully place the right developers with the right companies in the right roles.
 Check out the e-Merge website [URL Removed] for more great positions.